Playbook 2026 · For Advanced Marketers

 What resets learning

-Optimization event change.
-Audience change.
-Bid strategy change.
-Budget moves above 20% on Meta and TikTok, 30% on Google Smart Bidding.
-Replacing a creative resets the new ad only — winners keep their signal.
-Pause + restart resets.
+Changing optimization events.
+Audience edits.
+Bid-strategy changes.
+Budget increases above 20% on Meta and TikTok, 30% on Google Smart Bidding.
+Replacing a creative resets only the new ad — existing winners keep their signal.
+Pause + restart resets learning.
 Pure pause does not.

 GA4 reconciliation, the way we actually use it